Reddit Unusual Options Activity

 Reddit Inc is engaged in providing internet content.
 The company provides online services that include gaming, sports, business, crypto, television and others.

-After a thorough review of the options trading surrounding Reddit, we move to examine the company in more detail.
-This includes an assessment of its current market status and performance.
+Having examined the options trading patterns of Reddit, our attention now turns directly to the company.
+This shift allows us to delve into its present market position and performance

-Current Position of Reddit Trading volume stands at 2,121,397, with RDDT's price down by -0.31%, positioned at $77.02.
-RSI indicators show the stock to be may be overbought.
-Earnings announcement expected in 12 days.
-What Analysts Are Saying About Reddit
+Where Is Reddit Standing Right Now?
+Currently trading with a volume of 4,073,508, the RDDT's price is down by -0.57%, now at $76.85.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 6 days.
+What The Experts Say On Reddit

-In the last month, 5 experts released ratings on this stock with an average target price of $77.6.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $87.2.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Raymond James has decided to maintain their Strong Buy rating on Reddit, which currently sits at a price target of $80. * An analyst from Jefferies downgraded its action to Buy with a price target of $90. * An analyst from Goldman Sachs has decided to maintain their Neutral rating on Reddit, which currently sits at a price target of $68. * In a cautious move, an analyst from B. Riley Securities downgraded its rating to Buy, setting a price target of $75. * In a cautious move, an analyst from Needham downgraded its rating to Buy, setting a price target of $75.
+Click here for access. * Maintaining their stance, an analyst from JP Morgan continues to hold a Neutral rating for Reddit, targeting a price of $77. * Consistent in their evaluation, an analyst from Jefferies keeps a Buy rating on Reddit with a target price of $100. * Consistent in their evaluation, an analyst from Raymond James keeps a Strong Buy rating on Reddit with a target price of $80. * Maintaining their stance, an analyst from Roth MKM continues to hold a Buy rating for Reddit, targeting a price of $89. * In a cautious move, an analyst from Jefferies downgraded its rating to Buy, setting a price target of $90.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Reddit options trades with real-time alerts from Benzinga Pro.
+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Reddit with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.